taskflow/taskflow/README.md

 <div align="right"><b><a href="#table-of-contents">[↑]</a></b></div>

-# Who is Using Cpp-Taskflow?
+# Who is Using Taskflow?

-Cpp-Taskflow is being used in both industry and academic projects to scale up existing workloads that incorporate complex task dependencies.
+Taskflow is being used in both industry and academic projects to scale up existing workloads that incorporate complex task dependencies.

 - [OpenTimer][OpenTimer]: A High-performance Timing Analysis Tool for Very Large Scale Integration (VLSI) Systems